 Sometimes neuromas are linked to physical stress caused by occupations that require significant standing or walking, especially if you regularly wear shoes that squeeze your toes together.

-If your pain persists after trying conservative measures, Dr. Young may recommend sclerosing injections.
+If your pain persists after trying conservative measures, they may recommend sclerosing injections.
 This procedure uses an injection to deliver a substance that actually shrinks and eventually destroys the neuroma without surgery.
 Vein specialists have used this method for many years to treat problematic varicose veins.
 It generally requires a series of injections to effectively destroy the neuroma.

 The KobyGard procedure is a highly effective, minimally invasive surgical technique that releases the ligament pinching the nerve and leaves the nerve itself intact.
 The procedure is done through a tiny incision and takes about 10 minutes.